-The Yubikey is initialized with privacyIDEA and works in Yubicos own AES mode.
-It outputs a 44 character OTP value, consisting of a 12 character prefix and a 32 character OTP.
+As Yubikey token type, privacyIDEA refers to Yubico's own AES mode.
+A Yubikey, configured in this mode outputs a 44 character OTP value, consisting of a 12 character prefix and a 32 character OTP.
 But in contrast to the Yubico Cloud mode, in this mode the secret key is contained within the token and your own privacyIDEA installation.
 If you have the time and care about privacy, you should prefer the Yubikey AES mode over the Yubico Cloud mode.

-There are three possible ways to enroll a Yubikey token.
+There are several possible ways to enroll a Yubikey token in privacyIDEA.
+We describe the methods in Yubikey Enrollment Tools.